Melissa Tan, PhD, RP, MTA, NMT-F

 My educational background includes a MA in Music Therapy from the University of Roehampton in London, UK and a BMus in Classical Piano from McGill University in Montreal.
 I am also an Associate of the Royal Conservatory of Music in Toronto.

 I am a Registered Psychotherapist (RP) and Music Therapist Accredited (MTA), and adheres to the Code of Conduct of the College of Registered Psychotherapists of Ontario (CRPO) and ethical codes of the Canadian Association of Music Therapists (CAMT).
-I am a recognized Neurologic Music Therapist (NMT-F) and a member of the Health and Care Professions Council (HCPC, UK).
+I am a recognised Neurologic Music Therapist (NMT-F™) and a member of the Health and Care Professions Council (HCPC, UK).

 Publications